 ‘Cool’ in Korean

 Today you’re learning how to say ‘cool’ in Korean.
-Depending on what meaning for the word you’re looking for in English, it will have a few options in Korean.
+Depending on what meaning of the word you’re looking for in English, it will have a few options in Korean.

 If we are talking about a person, a quality about them, or something they are doing as being ‘cool’, the right word to use is 멋있어요 (meosisseoyo).
 You can also informally use it just in its basic form, which is 멋있다 (meositta).